tdv/redis-cpp/README.md

 - publish / subscribe
 - pure core in C++ for RESP
 - extensible transport
-- header only library if necessary
+- header only library if it's necessary
 - minimal dependencies
 - different levels of use